 Haman and his sons were hanged on the same gallows they had prepared for Mordecai and his family (Esth.
 7:9-10).

-The very day set for the Jews’ extermination in Babylon became the very day of the destruction of their enemies (Esth.
+The very day set for the Jews’ extermination in Babylon became the same day of the day of their enemies’ destruction (Esth.
 9:1-32).

 Psalms 37:12-13 – NKJV